CalebJohn/joplin-filesystem/README.md

 ## Limitations
 - This only a *thin* wrapper around the Joplin API, so mass operations (like grep) will be very slow and are not recommended.
 - This implementation uses the API for both reading and writing, a more performant implementation would be able to use the database for reading and only hit the API for a write.
+- Metadata about notes and folders are stored in memory, this means the mount will start to consume large amounts of RAM if you have a lot of notes/folder (< 1,000,000 shouldn't be an issue for most computers)